Welcome to Trinity Buffalo!

 Each week, we gather in a circle around the worship space, facing one another as we share in the holy meal as a community.
 Standing together in this way reminds us that the Eucharist is not only a personal encounter with God’s grace, but a communal act: a sign of reconciliation, belonging, and shared life in Christ.
 We are all held equally in God’s love.

 Our Sunday evening service offers spirituality without all the religion.
 In an effort to make room for those who are searching for spirituality yet allergic to church, the service is deliberately non-Christian.
-Known as Trinity@7, this beloved service combines soft jazz music and candlelight, seating in the round, and readings that are not specifically religious, this quiet service focuses on individual spirituality.
+Known as Trinity@7, this beloved service combines soft jazz music and candlelight with readings that are not specifically religious.
+This quiet service focuses on individual spirituality.

 We offer a Wednesday noontime service where Holy Communion is celebrated and prayers are offered for the world.
 This is an informal gathering with shared leadership of the readings and prayers.
 In place of a sermon, the group engages in thoughtful discussion of the readings.

-Thursday evenings is the weekly offering of 12 Steps@Trinity, a bridge between Episcopal worship and the spirituality of 12-Step recovery.
-Trinity's 12-Step community includes many who have journeyed toward liberation with the 12-Steps, and they look to share what they have learned, as well as celebrate the presence of God.
-This group has formed a strong service-oriented community with unique music, provided by a group of volunteer musicians, reinforcing the 12-Step message.
+Thursday evenings offer 12 Steps@Trinity, a gathering that bridges Episcopal worship with the spirituality of 12‑Step recovery.
+Trinity’s 12‑Step community includes many who have walked the path toward liberation through the Steps, and they come together to share their experience, strength, and hope while celebrating the presence of God.
+Over time, this has grown into a strong, service‑oriented community shaped by unique, uplifting music provided by dedicated volunteer musicians—music that reinforces and deepens the 12‑Step message.

 Like all churches Trinity was affected by the COVID-19 pandemic.
 During the pandemic Trinity quickly adapted to online worship.
 While we all missed an opportunity to gather in person, technology created an opportunity to reach people in their homes and remain connected.
 We have an active online Trinity community and now consider online worship and programming an important part of our ministry.
 All of our worship services are livestreamed to Facebook and YouTube.